-Night-time ghost tours leave from the Town Hall Visitor Information Center on Northgate Street every Thursday, Friday and Saturday night at 7:30p.m.
-Advance booking for Halloween tours is recommended.
+Night-time ghost tours leave from the Town Hall Visitor Information Center on Northgate Street every Saturday night at 7:30p.m.
+Advance booking is recommended for the Halloween tours.
 Tours are bookable online.

 - The last man hung, drawn and quartered (remember the end of "Braveheart"?) met his end in Derby.